 Presentation

-Their credo: Deriving pleasure from working together, in a spirit of honesty, openness, curiosity and sharing; The joy of bringing classical music to our contemporaries and making ancient music accessible to all, to be appreciated for itself.
+Our credo: deriving pleasure from working together, in a spirit of honesty, openness, curiosity and sharing; the joy of bringing classical music to our contemporaries and making early music accessible to all, to be appreciated for itself.

-A double approach: To shine new light on the great masterpieces, thereby serving the renowned composers; To reveal, through in-depth musicological study, including that of published works and organology, as yet unpublished treasures of our musical heritage.
+A double approach: shining a new light on the great masterpieces, thereby serving the renowned composers; revealing hitherto unpublished treasures of our musical heritage through in-depth musicological study, edition and organology.

-Artistic direction is assumed by a combination of the concertmaster, a soloist, and a guest conductor, depending on the demands of each project.
-On a more permanent basis, the orchestra’s overall artistic orientation, as well as the general lines of its unique strengths, are maintained by a trio of orchestral members, each contributing their own experience and ideas – as individuals, but also as indispensible and active links.
+The artistic direction is carried out by a the concertmaster, a soloist, or a guest conductor, depending on the specificities of each project.
+On a more permanent basis, the orchestra’s overall artistic coordination, as well as the general lines of its unique strengths, are maintained by a trio of orchestral members, each contributing their own experience and ideas – as individuals, but also as indispensable and active links.

 The story so far ...